freedomlife: The Tech Behind The Scenes

 In the beginning, when I built the first version of freedomlife (2019-2020), the app was a Next.js application that was only accessible from the web.
 Back then, material design was also a hot trend, so I decided to use Material-UI as the UI component library.
 All the guide and Bible data used by the app were stored in a MongoDB database.

-Tema Basic
+Basic Theme

-Tema Valentine
+Valentine Theme

 Now